GabrielFreitasP/quake-log-api/README.md

 ## Features

+### Authentication with JWT

+The Quake Log API incorporates JWT (JSON Web Token) authentication for secure user access.
+The authentication process involves obtaining a token by making a request to the following routes:

+- `POST - /api/v1/users`: Allows users to register and create an account.
+- `POST - /api/v1/login`: Enables users to log in and obtain the JWT token.

+These routes are intentionally open and do not require authentication, allowing users to register and obtain the necessary token to access other routes securely.

+Once a user successfully logs in and obtains the JWT token, they can include this token in the headers of subsequent requests to protected routes.
+The API will then validate the token, granting access to the authorized features.

+This JWT-based authentication ensures a secure and controlled environment, allowing users to leverage the full functionality of the Quake Log API while maintaining data integrity and privacy.

 ### Upload of Log Files

 The file upload process is carried out through the `POST - /api/v1/files/upload` endpoint.
 The API receives the file, stores it in a folder on the server (simulating a Bucket), persists the file information in the database, and adds it to an internal queue for asynchronous processing through a Job.
 This Job extracts the information from the file in the queue, reads the file content in the simulated Bucket (folder `./uploads`), and processes the log data (matches, kills, players), persisting them in the database.